mirage/irmin/README.md

 Irmin is a library for persistent stores with built-in snapshot, branching and reverting mechanisms.
 It is designed to use a large variety of backends.
-Irmin is written in pure OCaml and does not depend on external C stubs; it aims is to run everywhere, from Linux to Xen unikernels.
+Irmin is written in pure OCaml and does not depend on external C stubs; it aims to run everywhere, from Linux to Xen unikernels.

 [![Build Status](https://travis-ci.org/mirage/irmin.svg)](https://travis-ci.org/mirage/irmin)